vfarcic/books-ms/article.md

 * Retrieve all information related to a book
 * Update an existing book
 * Delete an existing book

+This article will not try to teach everything one should know about Scala, Spray, Akka, MongoDB, Docker, Vagrant, Ansible, TDD, etc. There's no single article that can do that.
+The goal is to show the flow and setup that one might use when developing services.
+Actually, most of this article is equally relevant for other types of developments.
+Docker has much broader usage than microservices, Ansible and CM in general should be used for any types of provisioning, Vagrant is very useful for quick creation of virtual machines, etc.

 Environment
 -----------